ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 )
 ```

 We should also add our precompile key to our `precompileKeys` slice.
 We use this slice to iterate over the keys and activate the precompiles.
+The below code snippet can be copied and pasted to overwrite the default code.

 ```go
 // ADD YOUR PRECOMPILE HERE
 var precompileKeys = []precompileKey{contractDeployerAllowListKey, contractNativeMinterKey, txAllowListKey, feeManagerKey, helloWorldKey /* {yourPrecompile}Key */}
 ```

 We should add our precompile to the `PrecompileUpgrade` struct.
-The `PrecompileUpgrade` is a helper struct embedded in `UpgradeConfig` and represents each of the possible stateful precompile types that can be activated or deactivated as a network upgrade.
+The `PrecompileUpgrade` is a helper struct embedded in `UpgradeConfig` and represents each of the possible stateful precompile types that can be activated or deactivated as part of a network upgrade.
+The below code snippet can be copied and pasted to overwrite the default code.

 ```go
 type PrecompileUpgrade struct {